GraphiCortex/Asg_1_609/README.md

 ## For part b:

-We computed the process of voltage traces, threshold, amplitude, time-to-peak action potential (TTP_AP), delay to first spike, spike width, after-hyperpolarization (AHP), and time-to-peak AHP (TTP_AHP).
+We computed the process of voltage traces, threshold, amplitude, time-to-peak action potential (TTPAP), delay to first spike, spike width, after-hyperpolarization (AHP), and time-to-peak AHP (TTPAHP).
 These provide comparative analysis for both groups and help us analyze different dynamics.